ard37880/ard37880/README.md

 - 👋 Hi, I’m @ard37880
 - 👀 I’m interested in ...
-IOS Development and HTML
+IOS Development, HTML, and Python
 - 🌱 I’m currently learning ...
-Swift and other parts of IOS Dev work
+Discord bot development
 - 💞️ I’m looking to collaborate on ...
-Swift/ SwiftUI Projects
+Swift/ SwiftUI Projects along with Discord bots

 <!---
 ard37880/ard37880 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.